School chaplaincy that supports students and whānau to live their best life.

 A Wellbeing Mentor can:

-• Provide one-on-one support for students, teachers and parents connected to the school community.
+• Provide one-on-one support for students.
+Teachers and parents connected to the school community might also have questions or need a listening ear from time to time.

 • Be available to help in classrooms, at school events, camps, assemblies, school crossings etc.